To Create A Sustainable And Engaged Future For Sunnyvale!

 5. Create better engagement between Sunnyvale and residents

-Sunnyvale should adopt technology so residents can call into and/or video conference to more public meetings to be heard without having to drive to city hall.
+Sunnyvale should adopt technology so that residents can call into and/or video conference with public meetings so that they can be heard without having to drive to city hall.

 Many residents want more information sooner about proposed developments around town.
-Sunnyvale need to increase it outreach to residents on systems like nextdoor that are regularly used.
+Sunnyvale needs to increase its outreach to residents on systems like Nextdoor that are already regularly used.

 6. Continue Sunnyvale's outstanding record as one of the safest cities in America.

-Continue efforts to keep Sunnyvale's public safety fully staffed and equipped to protect residents.
+Continue efforts to keep Sunnyvale's public safety departments fully staffed and equipped to protect residents.

 Sunnyvale has taken many steps to ensure our city's finances are well managed, earning a AAA+ rating year after year.
 The council recently enacted a Pension Trust Fund, where excess funds at the end of each fiscal year will be kept to help pay pension expenses.
 I support this practice.
-Sunnyvale uses its own actuary instead of relying on CALPERS to recommend how much the city should contribute toward pension costs.
-Sunnyvale 10 yr balanced budget charter requirement and 20 yr forecasting are exemplary practices.
+Sunnyvale uses its own actuary instead of relying on CALPERS to determine how much the city should contribute toward pension costs.
+Sunnyvale's 10-year balanced budget charter requirement and 20-year forecasting are exemplary practices.
 I support continuing them.
-These practices and others ensure Sunnyvale manages its finances well and protect its ability to pay for city services.
+These practices and others ensure that Sunnyvale manages its finances well and protect its ability to pay for city services.